1. Introduction and Objectives

 -

-Users will be able to create accounts and log in to participate in the contest.
+Users can create accounts and log in to participate in the quiz.

 -